ZixinMa27/DSC180-Aerosol-Flow-Modeling-and-Simulation-in-a-Classroom-with-Mobile-Sensors/index.md

 ## Conclusion & Discussion
 For this project, we have developed models using measured sensor data and simulation data to develop robust models to predict aerosol resident time.
-In the future, we woill continue work on compartment model and we need a better way to determine the value of alpha and the air exchange rate instead of manually tuning parameters.
+In the future, we will continue work on compartment model and we need a better way to determine the value of alpha and the air exchange rate instead of manually tuning parameters.
 We will continue to improve the model’s accuracy in incorporating sound labels and subject movement.

 ## Reference
 [1] Rahman, Tauhidur.
 Modeling indoor Air quality and Aerosol Transport with Simulation Digital Twins, 2022.
 University of California, San Diego. <br>